 Lastly, if you have a riding lawn mower, you may want to consider investing in a tow behind plug aerator.
 This is a nice tool to have in the garage to aerate at your convenience without having to put too much labor into the task.

-Note that there are many other aerator tools for purchase out there such as aerator shoes and pitch forks.
+Note that there are many other aerator tools for purchase out there such as aerator shoes pitchforks and garden forks.
 However, the above options will provide you with the best results for your lawn.